Northern Lights is a YA story with broad appeal for adults. The plot follows mythic structure.

 NOTES ON THE ILLUSTRATION OF THIRTEEN O’CLOCK

-What makes the illustrations in this book seem distinctively from the 1970s?
+What makes the illustrations in this book seem distinctively 1970s?
 The 1970s was a decade wedged between a time of great printing advancements, with the widespread introduction of colour printing in the 1960s, and the beginning of digital illustration used (at least for some parts of the process) by many illustrators working today.
 Illustrators were working in colour, but they were also drawing and painting by hand.

 ILLUSTRATIONS OF THE 1970S

 It was in the 1960s that a new type of picture book emerged — those in which illustrations dominated the text.
 This particular book isn’t one such example — in fact, this book is more accurately a richly illustrated short story, since the story can exist in its own right (and indeed does, inside various anthologies) without these pictures.